 Both an iconic symbol and local delicacy, flying fish are a highly regarded creature on the island of Lanyu!
 So much so that the Tao calendar is divided into seasons based on the arrival and departure of the fish!
 As such, as strong ocean currents bring in schools of flying fish each spring, the Tao people have a yearly Flying Fish Festival to celebrate it!

-The Flying Fish Festival is more like a season that includes a number of activities and rituals.
-The dates of these rituals change every year and are different in every village, so it’s just luck whether or not you stumble on the island during the right time.
+The Flying Fish Festival is more like a season that includes a number of rituals.
+The dates of these ceremonies typically change each year and are different in every village, so it’s just luck whether or not you stumble on the island at the right time.

 Here’s a complete itinerary on how to visit every highlight in Hiroshima and the nearby spiritual island of Miyajima over two days!

 Where to Stay on Lanyu

 You don’t have much choice!
 Firstly, the island has no hostels and doesn’t have typical hotels.
 What they do have though is a collection of small bnb’s or guesthouses owned by locals.
 There are also a few places on Air Bnb you could check out!
 If you want to actually stay in an underground house, you can book one at 262 Guesthouse!

 Generally speaking, if you prefer convenience and being close to more facilities, then stay on the West Coast, but if you’re looking for some seclusion, stick to the East Coast.
 The map is not the most accurate guide to the accommodation available on Lanyu